 We’ve worked for more than a decade against longline fishing off Hawaii, which is hurting false killer whales and loggerheads.
 And we’ve been involved in extensive litigation concerning fisheries in the Gulf of Mexico, stepping up our work there after the 2010 BP oil spill to safeguard beleaguered Gulf species from more harm by commercial fisheries — for example, defending sea turtles from drowning in shrimp trawls.
 We’ve also forced reforms or closures of fisheries off the East Coast (to protect the Atlantic white marlin) and even Antarctica.

-Our supporters helped us score a new win this summer against California’s remaining swordfish gillnet fishery, which has killed alarming numbers of sperm whales, leatherback and loggerhead sea turtles, bottleneck dolphins, California sea lions and many other species.
+Our supporters helped us score a win in 2013 against California’s remaining swordfish gillnet fishery, which has killed alarming numbers of sperm whales, leatherback and loggerhead sea turtles, bottleneck dolphins, California sea lions and many other species.
 After the fishery’s recent entanglement of two sperm whales, we rallied our online activists to submit more than 13,500 comments to the Fisheries Service, which halted fishery operation in late July pending a meeting on emergency measures to safeguard sperm whales.
 This followed a 2012 notice of intent to sue the federal government under the Endangered Species Act for authorizing the fishery’s operation — among more than a decade of previous Center actions against commercial fishing in the region.

 Our work to save biodiversity from fisheries off Hawaii dates almost as far back as our work in California.
 After seven years of litigation, in 2010 the Fisheries Service announced it would form a “take reduction team” to protect false killer whales from longline fishing off Hawaii.
 Represented by Earthjustice, we also challenged a federal rule allowing Hawaii’s longline fishery to catch nearly three times as many loggerheads as was previously permitted.